AliceDeLorenci/Information-Bottleneck/README.md

 - for mnist, computing MI on **test set**
 - on mi.py mi_kde_xt_ty, changed **noise variance**

+To specify CUDA device 1 for example, you would set the CUDA_VISIBLE_DEVICES using

+export CUDA_VISIBLE_DEVICES=1

 # Information-Bottleneck

 Analysis of the application of the Information Bottleneck principle to Deep Neural Networks (DNN) based on Shwartz-Ziv, R. and Tishby, N., “Opening the Black Box of Deep Neural Networks via Information”.